-las tunas / the fruit i had been looking for
+las tunas / the fruit I had been looking for, 2020

-As a queer person I’ve been thinking a lot about the ways that this form of forced isolation not only separates us from our community, but also from the habits we keep in maintaining the bodies we sometimes struggle to control.
-What will we do when our reflections refuse to satisfy us?
+As a queer person I’ve been thinking a lot about the ways in which this form of forced isolation not only separates us from our community but also from the habits we keep in maintaining the bodies we struggle to control.
+But what will we do when our reflections refuse to satisfy us?
 Who will we become when we are left only with ourselves?

-Time shows itself these days in lawns and spots of body hair overgrown, as they compete for my divided attention.
-Outside the first cacti are in bloom, and while our urban delights sit silent and shuttered the budding spring flora has eagerly taken its place.
-The nopales chatter softly in the sun and I can hear them calling my name in a tongue I know but cannot speak.
-Instead thoughts come as a swarm in the space underneath my skull like the black flightless beetles that crawl and cling to their flores.
-One by one I watch them climb over each other in their gluttony, coating their swollen bodies with bright yellow pollen that they will keep for themselves while the empty and exhausted flowers close in the shade and fall to the ground.
+Time shows itself these days in lawns and body hair overgrown as they compete for my divided attention.
+Outside the first cacti are in bloom and while our urban delights sit silent and shuttered the budding spring flora has eagerly taken its place.
+All around me young nopales chatter softly in the sun and I can hear them calling my name in a tongue I know but cannot speak.

-I want to tell them how much they were and will be missed.
+I want to tell them how much they have been and will be missed.

-I want to tell them, with my chest bound and tanned skin, how far I have come for this.
+I want to tell them—with my tight, bound, chest and tanned skin—how far I have come for this.

-maybe this is all just for them now,
+I want to say that maybe this was all just for them,